meshtastic/meshtastic/docs/software/device/wifi.md

       * * * * *
 ```

-To disable to WiFi access point, simply reboot your device.
+To disable the WiFi access point, simply reboot your device.